trajano/google-fonts-proxy-docker/README.md

 # Google Fonts Proxy

-This is a drop in replacement for Google Fonts requests so that the source IP of a calling service will not be sent to Google to avoid [fines in the EU](https://www.theregister.com/2022/01/31/website_fine_google_fonts_gdpr/)
+Google Fonts Proxy is a drop-in replacement for direct Google Fonts requests.
+This proxy server ensures that the source IP of the requesting service is not exposed to Google, helping you avoid [GDPR-related fines in the EU](https://www.theregister.com/2022/01/31/website_fine_google_fonts_gdpr/).

+This project supports both Apache HTTPd and Caddy servers, depending on the Docker label used.

+### Apache HTTPd
-It's an Apache HTTPd server running mod_proxy which forwards to Google and subsitutes the responses so that references to google are replaced with the request of this server.
+In the Apache HTTPd server, `mod_proxy` is utilized to forward requests to Google.
+The server then substitutes the response to replace any Google references with those of this server.

-Note this *does not* support URL prefixing nor SSL.
-So you need to route on `/s` and `/css` as needed using Traefik.
+### Caddy
+For Caddy, a modified version is used that leverages the following plugins:
+* `github.com/caddyserver/caddy/v2` (via `github.com/trajano/caddy/v2@otel-client`)
+* `github.com/caddyserver/replace-response`
+* `github.com/caddyserver/cache-handler`

-It also uses the proxy cache to reduce the requests to Google.
-However, it's a simple disk cache so make sure you have enough room to handle DoS attacks.
+Caddy also employs a proxy cache to minimize requests to Google.
+However, it uses a simple disk cache, so ensure adequate storage is available to handle potential DoS attacks.

+> **Note:** This proxy does *not* support URL prefixing or SSL.
+Ensure you route `/s` and `/css` through your SSL termination server (e.g., Traefik or Caddy).

 ## Labels

-This comes in two flavors:
+The proxy comes in two variants:

-1. `httpd` - supports `X-Forwarded-*` headers for automatic determination
+1. **`httpd`** - Supports `X-Forwarded-*` headers for automatic determination.
-2. `caddy` - supports only `STATIC_URL`
+2. **`caddy`** - Supports only the `STATIC_URL` environment variable.

 ## Usage